-Commented [A25]: The non-disclosed text contains information on the means of communication used by law enforcement officers within the operation.
-Its disclosure enforcement officers within the operation.
+Commented [WU26]: The non-disclosed text contains information on the means of communication used by law enforcement officers within the operation.
 Its disclosure could lead to possible abusive usage with a view to jeopardize their work and harm the course of future and ongoing operations, ultimately obstructing their purpose to counter and prevent cross-border crime as well as prevent unauthorized border crossings.
 In light of the above, the text is not disclosed pursuant to the exception in the first indent of Article 4(1)(a) of Regulation (EC) No 1049/2001 relating to the protection of the public interest as regards public security.